Vox AC30 cabinets

 There is no such thing (in terms of known survivals) as a "thin-edged" or "thin-lip" AC30, though we do have "thin-edged" AC10s, AC15s, AC50s, AC80/100s, Defiants and Supremes.
 The boxes of all these models were made more substantial (thicker sides and tops), however, as production proceeded, AC50s, AC80/100s, Defiants and Supremes within a few months of release.

-A 3/4" thickness was evidently simply the required minimum for AC30 boxes.
-In some instances, top and bottom are 1" thick.
+A 3/4" thickness for the top and 1/2" for sides was evidently simply the required minimum for AC30 boxes.
+In some instances, the wood can be thicker.

 Aside from cosmetics, the main woodworking requirement that changed was the form of the cabinet back boards.
 From 1960 to around mid 1963 these had square corners.
 Thereafter radiused corners were brought in (to match the radiused corners of the front), the change having taken place around serial number 7300.
 From late 1963, Gla-Rev used chipboard ("particle board") for the baffles of its AC30 Twin cabinets.
 Super Twin speaker cabinets, however, always have baffles of solid birch ply.

 To date no maker's sticker or mark has turned up in an AC30.
 There are such things, however, in the cabinets made by Heslop and Co. for solid state amplifiers; and in AC100 amplifier section and speaker cabinets (Gla-Rev).
 See the examples below.
 Chalked marks inside cabinets are common.
 Sometimes they are the the mark of the person who made the cabinet ready for use (adding the grille cloth etc.); others are marks to ensure that a cabinet and its back boards could always be matched up if they got separated in the finishing process.
-Very often boards from one amp will not fit another correctly.
+Very often boards from one cab - especially those produced by Gla-Rev - will not fit another correctly.